Harold & Kumar Go to White Castle: Pre-production

-The writers, Jon Hurwitz and Hayden Schlossberg, said that they were really sick of seeing teen movies that were one-dimensional and had characters who didn't look like any of their friends, who were a fairly diverse group.
+The writers, Jon Hurwitz and Hayden Schlossberg, said that they were tired of teen movies that were one-dimensional and had characters who did not look like any of their friends, who were a diverse group.
 This prompted them to write a film that was both smart and funny and cast two guys who looked like their best friends.
 They had been putting Harold and Kumar, who were Asian American, into all of their screenplays as the main characters, but had difficulty pitching to studios.
 "Our logic at the time was like nobody else is writing a stoner comedy about an [East] Asian dude and an Indian dude going to get White Castle," said Hurwitz, though director Danny Leiner remembered, "Before the casting and trying to get the money before Luke [Ryan, the executive producer] came on, we were going to a couple of the studios and one was like, "Look, we really love this movie.
 Why don't we do it with a white guy and a black dude?"
 John Cho mentioned the writers wanted to avoid whitewashing the main leads, so they wrote ethnic-specific scenes in the script.
-Cho recalled, “It had to be rooted in that as a defense mechanism so that they wouldn’t get turned white."
+Cho recalled, "It had to be rooted in that as a defense mechanism so that they wouldn’t get turned white."
 Schlossberg commented, "There had never been an Asian character without an accent except for [Cho] as the MILF guy.
 A lot of people read the script and just assumed they might be foreign exchange students, so you really had to emphasize that these guys were born in America.
 It was a totally different world."

 Kal Penn stated that the reason the movie was greenlit was because there were two junior execs at New Line Cinema who were given this new project and decided to take a chance on it.
-Penn explained, "The older people around Hollywood, the older people in town were like, 'We don't know if America is ready for two Asian American men as leads in a comedy.'"
+Penn explained, "The older people around Hollywood, the older people in town were like, 'We don't know if America is ready for two Asian American men as leads in a comedy.

 A few days before shooting the movie, Cho knocked on Penn's door and told him, "If we're supposed to be best friends, we'd better start hanging out together."
 They went to get a beer together and under artificial conditions, began a real friendship.